 Statistics On Falls and Fractures In Nursing Homes

-Here are some important statistics on falls in nursing facilities (1):
+Here are some important statistics on falls in nursing facilities:

 - There are more than 1.4 million Americans aged 65 years and older who reside in nursing homes.
 This number will reach 3 million people by the year 2030.

-- About 5 percent of U.S. adults aged 65 and older reside in nursing homes, but deaths due to falls by nursing home residents make up 20 percent of deaths in the same age group.
+- About 5% of U.S. adults aged 65 and older reside in nursing homes, but deaths due to falls by nursing home residents make up 20% of deaths in the same age group.

-- About 35 percent of injuries due to falls occur in residents who do not ambulate.
+- About 35% of injuries due to falls occur in residents who do not ambulate.

 - The average rate of falls is 2.6 falls per person in any given year.

-- Between 50 and 75 percent of nursing facility, residents fall each year.
+- Between 50% and 75% of nursing facility residents fall each year.
 This is twice the chances of falling if the senior lives in the community.

 - In a typical year, a nursing home with 100 residents reports about 100-200 falls.

-- About 10-20 percent of nursing home falls result in serious injuries.
+- About 10%-20% of nursing home falls result in serious injuries.

 - About 2%-6% result in some type of fracture.

 - About 1,800 individuals living in nursing facilities die from falls in any given year.

-Falls can result in a functional decline of the patient, disability and a reduced quality of life.
+Falls can result in a functional decline of the patient, disability and reduced quality of life.
 The fear of falling can cause depression, social isolation, feelings of helplessness and further decreases in function.

 Why are Falls More Common in Nursing Homes?

 Falling is often an indication of other types of health conditions.
 Those living in nursing homes are usually frailer than senior adults living in a community setting.
 Nursing home residents are older, have an increased difficulty in walking and suffer from more chronic conditions when compared to community-associated seniors.

 Nursing home residents also have an increased rate of memory and thought problems, issues conducting daily activities and need assistance taking care of themselves and getting around.
 These are the main considerations linked to rates of falls in the nursing home.